Been considering Mikkeller Beer Mail or exclusive Beer Club? Click here to get 50% off your first box!

 Which is odd really, as the beer they brew is far from normal.

-Inside is a world away from any other brewery I’ve ever been to as well.
+Inside is a world away from any other brewery I’ve ever been to.

 Usually bright and shiny, clean and sanitised.
 Cantillon is dark and dingy.
 There are wooden casks and crates everywhere, caked with dust.
 Wooden beams are covered with cobwebs and even mould.